ModuKai/RateMyCSProfessor/docs/design/RCSP_DesignDoc.md

 > - [Login](#uc-login)
 > - [Create Account](#uc-create_account)

 Here we follow a use case template to detail several different use cases within RCSP.
-The several use cases are described below, and we go into detail in their respective sections.
+The use cases are described below, and we go into detail in their respective sections.

+Gregory Muthu
+516-364-5151

 <table>
   <tr>